patrick-church/Data-Visualization/README.md

 ### Project Goal: Uncover what makes a movie successful, closely examining various factors that contribute to a film's reception and financial performance, such as directors, actors, genre, trailer sentiment, and budget.

-### Project Data: We used two publicly available movie datasets for our visualiztion analysis
+### Project Data: We used two publicly available movie datasets for our visualiztion analysis, merging them to gain a more widespread and accurate understanding of the film industry's dynamics.

 Both datasets can be found on Kaggle: